 PennyMac — Best for flexible repayment

 Most VA loan refinancing providers offer 15-year and 30-year options.
 PennyMac offers options from 10 to 30 years, including a 20 year option.
 This can provide the additional flexibility some borrowers need to fit their financial requirements.
-Rates at PennyMac are a little higher than the rest of the industry — interest rates are currently between 3% and 3.499% APR for all products.
+Rates at PennyMac are a little higher than the rest of the industry — interest rates vary and are currently between 2% and 4% APR for all products.
 In return, the company boasts more flexible eligibility requirements for applicants.

 PNC Bank — Best for online applications

 PNC Bank utilizes its Home Insight Tracker to let applicants track the entire application and approval process for their refinance online.
 Through the use of technology, you won’t be left in the dark about where you stand in the process.
 PNC also offers an easy rate calculator to determine your refinance rates for 30-year fixed and 15-year fixed loans.
-For a $100,000 loan in Tennessee, the APRs are currently about 3.170% and 3.271%, respectively.
-This is on the lower side of the spectrum, which should be attractive to refinancers.
+For a $100,000 loan in Tennessee, the APRs are currently about 3.446% and 3.690%, respectively.
+Of course, APRs vary greater depending on where you’re located.

 US Bank — Best for personal touch